 - Jade-Colored Glasses: Though never specified if Mark Sway was ever an idealist, his dialogue makes it clear how he views the world around him.

 - Know When to Fold 'Em: With word that the Feds are right about to find the Senator's body, Johnny Sulari knows it is time to walk away and clean up the loose ends he can, to protect the family.
-Barry knows what his uncle mean when he won't be coming back from the drive his uncle wants him to go on.
+Barry knows what his uncle means when he won't be coming back from the drive his uncle wants him to go on.